Shrey1306/shrey.github.io/content/interests/_index.md

         <p style="margin: 0.5rem 0; font-weight: bold;">Indian Cricket</p>
     </div>
 </div>

-#### Podcasts
-I listen to
-- Joe Rogan
-- Dwarkesh Patel
-- View from the top by GSB
-- Nikhil Kamath
-- Revisionist History
-- The David Rubenstein Show
-- Hannah Fry

-#### Guitar
-- Currently playing the Yamaha FGX800C
-- Open to suggestions for an electric guitar.

 #### Flights
 - I'm into aviation.
 I think modern travel is an engineering marvel.
 I wanted to be a pilot (still do) when I was younger.